Luligu/matterbridge-eve-weather/README.md

 ---

-This plugin shows how to use the Matter history and how to create passive device in matter.js.
+This plugin shows how to use the Matter history and how to create a passive device in matter.js.

-It create a climate sensor device with pressure temperature (min and max) and humidity that continuously changes state.
+It create a virtual climate sensor device with pressure temperature (min and max) and humidity that continuously changes state.

 ## Prerequisites